taskflow/taskflow/README.md

 It is by far faster, more expressive, and easier for drop-in integration than existing libraries such as [OpenMP Tasking][OpenMP Tasking] and
 [TBB FlowGraph][TBB FlowGraph].

+*"Cpp-Taskflow is the cleanest Task API I've ever seen," Damien*

+*"Cpp-Taskflow allows us to explore more parallelism that wouldn't be possible without it," OpenTimer developers*

 # Get Started with Cpp-Taskflow